-This is a historically effective and profitable long-only strategy for trading the Dow 30 stocks and SPY ETF, with no parameters to optimize and no bear market filters.
+This is a strategy for trading the Dow 30 stocks and SPY ETF, with no parameters to optimize and no bear market filters.
+Updated: August 1, 2023

-Since inception, the simple strategy has outperformed SPY’s annualized return by a wide margin, with a Sharpe ratio greater than 1 when used to trade long-only Dow 30 stocks.
+Since SPY ETF inception, the simple strategy has outperformed the annualized return by a wide margin, with a Sharpe ratio greater than 1 when used to trade long-only Dow 30 stocks.
 In 2022, the strategy gained 6.7% while the SPY ETF lost 18.5%. and is up 15.5% year-to-date (August 1, 2023).

-We used Norgate data for the Dow 30 index, which includes current and historical constituents, for all backtests in this article.
-We strongly endorse this data service (we do not have a referral arrangement with the company).
+We used Norgate data for the Dow 30 index, which includes current and historical constituents, for all backtests.
+We recommend this data service (we do not have a referral arrangement with the company).